pedrobueso1997/PBI_BPC/Assignments/Assignment4/README.md

 **How would I continue my analysis?**

-Looking for Best Reciprocal Hits (BRHs) is only the first step towards finding orthologs.
+Looking for BRHs is only the first step towards finding orthologs.
 It might be a good approximation for finding 1:1 relations, but it does not solve 1:many or many:many relations.
 In order to find them, we would have to build Clusters of Orthologous Groups (COGs).
 Both BRHs and COGs are methodologies based on sequence similarity, which is fine for identifying homologs but might not be the best solution for discerning between orthologs and paralogs.

 Orthologs are homologs in different species that originated from an speciation event, paralogs are homologs that originated from a duplication event.
 Properly identifying both cases requires from having knowledge on the evolutionary history of the genes, which is why comparative genomics eventually relies on phylogenies.
 Therefore, my analysis should probably include a phylogenetic tree, which would make the identification of orthologs more consistant.
 There are several tools available for choosing the appropiate models and methodologies in such a task.
 Enventually, and as orthologs tend to conserve function (they do not always do), we could validate our results by doing some function comparison in the genes identified as orthologs.